sellenth/crow/README.md

 # crow

+# Demonstration

+A demonstration of two systems is included in the Demo directory.
+This demonstration shows a 2 out of 5 authentication scheme and a 3 out of 4 authentication scheme.
+Instructions on how to start and interact with the demo are within the Demo folder.

+The demo runs using docker-compose so please install Docker and Docker-compose if you intend on  running the demo.
+The docker containers represnet the small systems this software was designed to run on, and allow easy deployment of many nodes.

 # Shamir Setup

 To use the shamir software some set up is required.
 It is a bit lengthy and manual, but this is to prevent private keys being leaked, and unauthorized public keys from being added to the node list.